 CTRL+C out of the JDownloader process that you were running, and run the following commands to register JDownloader2 as a system service, configure it to launch on boot, and then start it back up:

 All done.
-Now you have a headless JDownloader system that control remotely and have it download whatever you need.
+Now you have a headless JDownloader system that you can control remotely and have it download whatever you need.
 This guide was made for CentOS 7, but they are generic enough to work on most other Linux distributions.